AntoineRR/nesmulator-core/README.md

 For now, only cartridges using mapper 0, 1, 2 and 3 can be read (mapper 1 is still a WIP).
 The PPU is fully emulated.
 The GUI is created using [winit](https://github.com/rust-windowing/winit) and [pixels](https://github.com/parasyte/pixels), and displays the game screen.
-A debugging view (display of pattern tables and palette) can be toggled (see controls below).
-The first controller is emulated (see controls below).
+A debugging view (display of pattern tables and palette) can be toggled and the first controller is emulated (see controls below).
 The APU is partially emulated but not very accurate for now.

 ## How to run